Photograph of an amah with her mistress and a child, Singapore Swimming Club, 1939. Collections of the Alexander Turnbull Library, New Zealand

 Charmaine Lam

-Visit our online exhibition Ayahs and Amahs: Transcolonial Journeys by clicking on the image above
+Visit our online exhibition Ayahs and Amahs: Transcolonial Journeys by clicking the image below

 Contact Us